davified/basic-es6-template/README.md

     "jest": "^22.1.4"
   },
   "babel": {
-    "presets": ["env"]               // added for allowing ES6 when we run 'yarn test' }
+    "presets": ["env"]               // added for allowing ES6 code syntax }
 ```

 ### Try it!
-- Run `node file2.js` and you will see an error, because `file2.js` is using the ES6 import syntax
+- Run `node app.js` and you will see an error, because `app.js` is using the ES6 import syntax
 - Run `yarn start` instead, and everything will run fine.

 ---